osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/call-for-papers.md

 - please publish-->

 # Present
 We are pleased to open our Call for Presentations and Workshops.
-FOSS4G SotM brings geospatial professionals, software developers and users from around the region, for 5 days of workshops, talks and activities.
+FOSS4G SotM Oceania brings geospatial professionals, software developers and users from around the region, for 5 days of workshops, talks and activities.
 > STATUS: Call for presentations are now OPEN

 ## Call for Presentations and Lightning talks